Skip to main content

 Photos, videos, and comments made online usually can't be taken back after they're sent or posted.
 Even when a kid thinks something has been deleted, it can be impossible to completely erase it from the Internet.
 Posting an inappropriate photo can damage a reputation and cause problems years later — such as when a potential employer or college admissions officer does a background check.

-Spending too much time on social media can have negative mental health effects.
-Sometimes it’s not just how much time kids spend on social media, but how it's used that can affect their mood.
-For example, seeing how many "friends" others have and the pictures of them having fun can make kids feel bad about themselves or feel like they don't measure up to their peers.
+Studies show that spending a lot of time on social media can be related to mental health conditions, such as depression or anxiety.
+It’s not just how much time kids spend on social media, but also how they use it that matters.
+For example, seeing how many "friends" others have or looking at pictures of them having fun can make kids feel left out, bad about themselves, or like they don't measure up to their peers.
 Also, kids who lurk passively in the background of a chat are often unhappier than those who actively post and send messages to friends.

-Kids may see online ads or content that are inappropriate for their age.
+Kids may see online content or ads that aren't appropriate for their age.
 This is especially true for kids who lie about their age to get access to certain social media sites.
+They may also see risky or dangerous content that can include violence, self-harm, eating disorders, or discrimination toward some groups of people.
+There's a lot of false and inaccurate information online that can mislead kids, with potentially harmful consequences.

 Time Drain

-Kids sometimes spend so much time on social media that they don’t have enough hours in the day for doing homework, reading, exercising, sleeping, spending time with loved ones, or enjoying the outdoors.
+Kids sometimes spend so much time on social media that they don’t have enough hours in the day to do homework, read, exercise, sleep, spend time with loved ones, or enjoy the outdoors.
+"Problematic social media use" refers to use that affects how kids function or do routine tasks, or that interferes with their relationships.

 What Can Parents Do?